 13.4: The source IAB-donor-CU, via migrating IAB-node, sends the RRCReconfiguration message to each connected UE.

 Editor's note: It is FFS if the communication is linked to one of the specific UE or a separate group-based message is used.

+NOTE: Delivery of the RRCReconfiguration messages to the connected UEs requires F1-C connectivity between the source IAB-donor-CU and the migrating IAB-node.
+This F1-C connectivity may have to be carried via the CN if the source IAB-donor-CU and the target IAB-donor do not have Xn and/or IP connectivity.
+This should be coordinated with RAN WGs.

 14. The UEs connect to the migrating IAB-node perform step 4 of clause 4.9.1.3.3 of TS 23.502 [5] towards the target IAB-donor-CU as a response to the RRC reconfiguration in step 13.